JuliaDiff/HyperDualNumbers.jl/docs/src/index.md

 Those initial versions were derived/written by Rob J Goedman (goedman@icloud.com).

-HyperDualNumbers.jl v4.0.0 has been completely redone by Benoit Pasquier to better follows the structure of the [JuliaDiff/DualNumbers](https://github.com/JuliaDiff/DualNumbers.jl) package.]()
+HyperDualNumbers.jl v4.0.0 has been completely redone by Benoit Pasquier and follows the structure of the [JuliaDiff/DualNumbers](https://github.com/JuliaDiff/DualNumbers.jl) package.]()

 ## `symbolic_derivative_list`